joseantonioneto/joseantonioneto/README.md

 ### Hey guys!
-I'm a Neto, I'm a programmer looking for professional experience.
+I'm Neto, I'm a programmer looking for professional experience.
 I currently study Systems Analysis and Development at UFCA and here you will find a little of what I practice.

 📈 my github stats